1010101012101/log.txt/scribbles.md

 I did send the curriculum vitae but not until almost a week afterwards after his incessant calls for me to do so.
 Lo I received a call from the headquarters informing me of a scheduled interview two days from the time.

-Thursday the 3rd of September, there I was sitting amongst 4 other applicants whom I had assesses as being better edged than myself viz-a-viz paper qualifications.
+Thursday the 3rd of September, there I was sitting amongst 4 other applicants whom I had assessed as being better edged than myself viz-a-viz paper qualifications.

 ================#####=================